jnalepka/free-draw-simulator/README.md

 3. Paste the code using Ctrl+V and edit it as needed.

 ### How to use custom icons
-1. Open `.../FreeDrawSimulator_Data/Resources` and paste your own icons.
+1. Open `.../Icons` and paste your own icons.
-> Note!
-It will be possible to use the icon, but it will not appear in the icon selection window!

 # Known issues
 - Custom icons are not displayed in the icon window.